Stephen Williams (British politician): Post-Parliamentary career

 He was selected as the Liberal Democrat candidate in the 2017 West of England mayoral election, in which he came third with 20.2% of the vote.
 In the same year, he stood for his former seat of Bristol West, saying that the Liberal Democrat policy about UK membership of the European Union would mean he could win the seat back.
 He came fourth with 7.3% of the vote.
 In the 2019 European Parliament election, he was selected as the third candidate on the Liberal Democrat list for South West England.
 The list received 23.2% of the vote, with the two candidates ahead of him being elected.
 He was the Liberal Democrat candidate again in the 2021 West of England mayoral election.
 He came in fourth place, with 16.3% of the vote.

 Williams was also selected as the Liberal Democrat candidate in the 2023 by-election in the Hotwells and Harbourside Bristol City Council ward, held after the sitting Liberal Democrat councillor resigned.
 Williams came second, with 40.85% of the vote, losing to the Green Party's Patrick McAllister on 42.93%.
 His loss made the Greens the largest group on the council.

+In November 2023, it was announced that Williams would be one of three Liberal Democrat candidates for the Westbury-on-Trym & Henleaze Ward in the 2024 local elections.

+Personal life

+Williams lives in St Andrews, Bristol.

+He lists his interests as art and architecture, visiting heritage properties, genealogy, and collecting old postcards.